thheller/shadow-css/README.md

 I don't think this is actually a problem, but might be for some REPL-heavy workflows.

 All CSS is built from actual files on disk.
 It cannot possibly see what you do at the REPL.
 Remember this does almost nothing at runtime.
 Everything you write and load from disk works just fine (eg. `require` and `load-file`) but evaluating individual forms may become a problem.
 You may of course evaluate `(css ...)` forms at the REPL, they'll however be somewhat useless since no actual CSS is generated.
-Not that any REPL needs CSS anyways.
+Not that any REPL needs CSS anyway.

 ```
 (require '[shadow.css :refer (css)])